Who is Warren Buffett ? The Man and His Investments

 | Updated: |(Disclosure: Some of the links below may be affiliate links)

-If you are following personal finance blogs or podcasts, you probably have heard the name of Warren Buffett.
+If you are following personal finance blogs or podcasts, you probably have heard the name Warren Buffett.
 He is very famous in the community.
 Warren Buffett is a very successful investor.

 He made a fortune from nothing.
-Being one of the wealthiest persons in the world also helps to make him a very well-known figure.
+Being one of the wealthiest people in the world also helps to make him a very well-known figure.
 It is the first reason he is famous in the community.

 The second reason is that he advised his fortune to be invested in index funds once he passes away.
 It is one of the few big investors who are supporting index funds.
-Finally, he also beat the market for many years, which is something complicated.
+Finally, he also beat the market for many years, which is complicated.

 In this article, we look at the history of Warren Buffett first.
 Some numbers may not seem much in the early years.
 You need to take into account inflation.
 One thousand dollars 70 years ago are worth around 10’000 dollars now.
-We primarily focus on the most significant investment he did.
+We primarily focus on the most significant investment he made.
 Then, I will talk about some essential traits of this great man.

 The early years

 He bought his first shares at 11, buying shares of Cities Service Preferred.
-In high school, he already invested in one of his father’s business and even bought a farm.
+In high school, he had already invested in one of his father’s business and even bought a farm.
 At the end of college, he already accumulated about ten thousand dollars.

-Warren then went on to the University of Pennsylvania for two years and finished its Bachelor of sciences in Business Administration at the University of Nebraska.
+Warren then went to the University of Pennsylvania for two years and finished its Bachelor of Sciences in Business Administration at the University of Nebraska.
 He then completed his Master of Science in Economics at the University of Columbia.
 There, he was taught by Benjamin Graham, another famous investor.
 Benjamin Graham is often referred to as the father of value investing.

 Buffett Partnership Ltd.

-One year later, he already operated three partnerships.
+One year later, he had already operated three partnerships.
 And two years later, it was up to seven.
 At this point, he was able to find eleven people to invest 10’000$ into his partnership.
 At this time, this was a large amount of money.
 One of the most interesting facts from this period is about the Sanborn Map Company.
-Although the stock was selling at 45 dollars, Buffett valued it at 65 dollars based on the company’s portfolio.
-When he had enough shares to have a seat on the board, he was able to push the company to repurchase the shares at its value.
+Although the stock sold at 45 dollars, Buffett valued it at 65 dollars based on the company’s portfolio.
+When he had enough shares to have a seat on the board, he was able to push the company to repurchase the shares at this value.
 This operation was a 50% return on investment in two years!

 Millionaire and Berkshire Hataway